 This is a guest post by one of our trainers, Paul Schwarzenberger.
 Paul is running the fantastic Cloud Security and Devops training course this June.
 He also has a blog where he talks about AWS, Cloud Security and DevOps.
 This is part of a series on how he’s built a platform to make things easier for those attending his training.
+If you enjoy this, check out Parts 2, 3 and 4.
 Thanks, Paul!

 Part 1 – Proof of Concept